 I believe this is a very important class, since most people that take this course are in, or end up in a medical field.
 For all I know, I might end up as your patient one day, and I definitely want to be confident you know your stuff (If you don’t pass my confidence test, I am dragging my behind out of your clinic).
 That being said, I try to make my class fun since I know how challenging the material could be for some.
 So yes, you will hear a lot of jokes (All clean!).
 They might not all be funny, but they will help give you some breathing opportunity as we go through the material.

-I highly recommend note taking as you go through the videos.
-Also, take advantage of the videos….
+I highly recommend note taking as you go through this course.
+Also, take advantage of the tutorial videos since they have what you can’t do in a live setting….
 Pause, rewind, and go over it as many times as you need!
 Make sure you feel comfortable with the material in one section before moving to the next one.

-It’s time to go become an expert in the first half of the Anatomy and Physiology course!
+It’s time to go become an expert in Anatomy and Physiology!
 I will be waiting for you in the course… well, not literarily; but you get the gist of it!